mmondics/mq-cp4int-zos/README.md

     mq-traffic-mq-externalqmgr-ibm-mq-qm   icp12e-74-6f-2e-61-74-73-6f-63-70-64-1.chl.mq.ibm.com
     ```

-    Copy the HOST associated with the integration-navigator-pn route - in my case, it is integration-navigator-pn-atg-cp4i.apps.atsocpd1.dmz.
+    Copy the HOST associated with the integration-navigator-pn route.
+In my case, it is `integration-navigator-pn-atg-cp4i.apps.atsocpd1.dmz`.

     Navigate to `http://<YOUR_HOST>` in a web browser.